YumeProof/YumeProof_contracts/README.md

 Allows users to purchase notarization credits by paying with IOTA or other coins (Step 7: Buy Credits):
 - Accepts any coin type as payment (typically IOTA coins).
 - Calculates the number of credits based on the payment amount and the fixed price per credit.
-- Ensures the minimum purchase amount is met.
 - Mints the corresponding number of YUMEPROOF credits.
 - Transfers credits to the buyer and the payment to the treasury.
 - **Gas station automatically sponsors the transaction fees at the network level.**